Written by Sara Wilchowski PA-C

 *Recommendations: CeraVe Cream, CereVe Healing Ointment, Cetaphil Restoraderm Lotion, Aveeno Eczema Therapy

-These oral medications work by decreasing the release of histamine, which function in signaling the sensation of an itch.
+These oral medications work by decreasing the release of histamine, which functions in signaling the sensation of an itch.
 Every time the skin is scratched/rubbed, it results in the formation of micro-tears, which leads to barrier disruption and further perpetuation to scratch.
 Taking an antihistamine such as Benadryl in the evening may be beneficial to reduce nighttime scratching.

 Understanding the basic concepts of eczema and following these simple tips can help successfully reduce the development of eczema flares during the tough winter months.
 Please leave any questions you may have in the comment section below.